 Washington, DC 20585

-ID Number: DOE_FRDOC_0001-3375

 Dear Mr. Cohen:

-This letter comprises the comments of list participating utilities in response to the Department of Energy’s (DOE’s) Request for Information (RFI) as part of its implementation of Executive Order 13771 (The Office of the White House 2017).
-These comments focus specifically on DOE’s Appliance and Equipment Standards Program as well as the energy efficiency standard and test procedure regulations developed and implemented by this program.
+This letter comprises the comments of SoCalGas in response to the Department of Energy’s (DOE’s) Request for Information (RFI) as part of its implementation of Executive Order 13771 (The Office of the White House 2017).
+These comments focus specifically on DOE’s Appliance and Equipment Standards Program as well as on the Energy Efficiency Standard and Test Procedure Regulations developed and implemented by this program.

-The signatories of this letter, collectively referred to herein as the California Investor-Owned Utilities (CA IOUs), represent some of the largest utility companies in the Western United States, serving over 35 million customers combined.
-As energy companies, we understand the potential of DOE’s regulations, developed and updated by the Appliance and Equipment Standards Program, to cut costs and reduce energy consumption for our customers while maintaining or increasing the value of covered products and appliances.
-We have witnessed the implementation of existing appliance standards developed by DOE over the past two decades and seen their effectiveness through significant energy savings from covered products.
-These standards have been an effective and critical tool in reducing energy use in homes and businesses nationwide, freeing up economic resources for alternate uses.

-The CA IOUs have been involved with DOE’s Appliance and Equipment Standards Program as stakeholders in DOE’s public rulemaking process since 2001.
+SoCalGas has been delivering clean, safe and reliable natural gas to its customers for more than 140 years.
+We are the nation’s largest natural gas distribution utility, serving 20.9 million consumers through 5.8 million meters in more than 500 communities.
+The company’s service territory encompasses approximately 20,000 square miles in diverse terrain throughout Central and Southern California, from Visalia to the Mexican border.

+California leads the nation in energy policy.
+The state’s Investor Owned Utilities are advancing energy efficiency not only to protect the environment but also to serve our residential, commercial and industrial customers.
+For decades, SoCalGas has been actively pursuing strategies to promote the efficient use of natural gas and energy efficiency.
+We have driven advancements in natural gas equipment and low emissions technologies and invested significantly in the advancement towards renewable natural gas and distributed generation.

+We have observed and contributed to the Appliance and Equipment Standards Program since 2001, and have witnessed its effectiveness through significant energy savings from covered products.
+The program has been successful at increasing energy savings nationwide, at fostering innovation and consumer choice, and, where cost-effective, at freeing up economic resources for other uses.
 Southern California’s Utilities have formal representation in the Appliance Standard and Rulemaking Federal Advisory Committee (ASRAC) since SoCalGas representative Ms. Michelle Sim was admitted in 2016.
-We appreciate DOE’s efforts to solicit input from stakeholders on how best to implement Executive Order 13771 to achieve meaningful burden reduction.
-The CA IOUs ask DOE to carefully consider the following comments in response to this RFI.

-(The Office of the White House 2017)As directed by Executive Order 13777 (The Office of the White House 2017), the regulatory reform task force will identify regulations that, among other things, are “ineffective”.
-Overall, the CA IOUs believe DOE’s appliance and test procedure regulations are in fact effective policy tools that help reduce energy consumption and drive technology innovation.
+We appreciate DOE’s efforts to solicit input from stakeholders on how best to implement Executive Order 13771 (The Office of the White House 2017) to achieve meaningful burden reduction.
+As directed by Executive Order 13771, the regulatory reform task force will identify regulations that, among other things, are “ineffective”.
+Overall, SoCalGas believes DOE’s appliance and test procedure regulations are in fact effective policy tools that help reduce energy consumption and drive technology innovation.
 We outline some of the positive aspects and impacts in the following sections.
 With that said, we are of the opinion there is room for improvement.
-It is in this spirit that the CA IOUs have in the past submitted constructive comments in the scope of numerous rulemakings, and it is also in this spirit that we provide further recommendations as responses to select DOE RFI questions below in this document.
+It is in this spirit that SoCalGas has in the past submitted constructive comments in the scope of numerous rulemakings, and it is also in this spirit that we provide further recommendations as responses to select DOE RFI questions below in this document.

+Positive Impacts

-Energy Efficiency Regulation Impacts: States and Utilities
+States and Utilities

 Many states have compelling needs for advanced appliance efficiency standards, either due to energy costs, state policy goals, regional differences, or other factors.
 Federal appliance standards can be a strong policy tools for reducing energy use in existing buildings.
 For example, in California, the California Public Utility Commission (CPUC) established an energy goal for zero net energy (ZNE) performance in new residential construction by 2020 and in new commercial construction by 2030 (California Public Utility Commission 2008).
 Advanced appliance efficiency standards play a significant part in making the achievement of these goals realistic